Cawender History, Family Crest & Coats of Arms

 The surname Cawender was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 "This place derives its name, of Gaelic origin, from an ancient ferry across the river Teath, the principal road to which lay within its limits."

-Important Dates for the Cawender family
+Early History of the Cawender family

 This web page shows only a small excerpt of our Cawender research.
 Another 108 words (8 lines of text) covering the years 1200, 1296 and 1360 are included under the topic Early Cawender History in all our PDF Extended History products and printed products wherever possible.